prakharmrsl/easypcceo.github.io/pages/budget-pcs/case-fans.md

 </div>
 </div>

 Last but certainly not least, Antec's [TriCool 80mm DBB](https://amzn.to/2Q8K14P){: target="_blank"} case fan packs in as much performance as possible for less than $15.
-Featuring 3 adjustable speed settings, nearly silent operation even at full blast, and optional LED lighting, this cheap case fan is an absolute steal.
+Featuring 3 adjustable speed settings, nearly silent operation even at full blast, and optional LED lighting, this cheap case fan is great for the money.

 The Antec TriCool 80mm DBB comes in a clear plastic design, but variants of the fan can be purchased with LED lighting installed to give your case a bit of extra personality.
-Pushing a maximum of 34 CFM, this tiny case fan really packs a punch.
+Pushing a maximum of 34 CFM, this tiny case fan punches above its weight class.
 It's best used as either an inlet fan or an accessory fan to an existing cooling system.

 The fan is nearly silent – it does not rattle during operation, and it is well balanced.
 You have the option to adjust the amount of air this little guy pushes based on your needs, which is always an awesome feature.
 Even when the fan is on its lowest speed, airflow is perfectly adequate to cool most systems.